pythonlessons/TensorFlow-object-detection-tutorial/9_part grab screen multiprocessing/README.md

     <img src="https://github.com/pythonlessons/TensorFlow-object-detection-tutorial/blob/master/1_part%20images/09_FPS_fast.JPG"
 </p><br>

 We can see that average is about 32 FPS.
-So our final result is that our grab screen improoved in around 50%.
-I would like like to impoove it more, but for now I don't have ideas how to do that.
-Anyway reults are much better than before !
+So our final result is that our grab screen improved in around 50%.
+I would like like to impove it more, but for now I don't have ideas how to do that.
+Anyway results are much better than before !

 ### Original text version of tutorial you can visit [here](http://pylessons.com/).